zbirow/Hunkfile-Viewer/README.md

 ### Texture Info:
 -Texture information is contained in the Texture Header [0x41150].

--The first two bytes correspond to the texture formation.
+-The first two bytes correspond to the texture format.

 ### Texture Format
 | Two First Bytes | Texture Format |